chenxingqiang/jax-ml/doc/developers/contributing.rst

 <https://pandas.pydata.org/docs/development/contributing_codebase.html#running-the-performance-test-suite>`_.

 When proposing changes to the existing code base, it's important to make sure that they don't introduce performance regressions.
-Scikit-learn uses `asv benchmarks <https://github.com/airspeed-velocity/asv>`_ to monitor the performance of a selection of common estimators and functions.
-You can view these benchmarks on the `scikit-learn benchmark page <https://scikit-learn.org/scikit-learn-benchmarks>`_.
+Jax-learn uses `asv benchmarks <https://github.com/airspeed-velocity/asv>`_ to monitor the performance of a selection of common estimators and functions.
+You can view these benchmarks on the `jax-learn benchmark page <https://jax-learn.cc/jax-learn-benchmarks>`_.
-The corresponding benchmark suite can be found in the `scikit-learn/asv_benchmarks` directory.
+The corresponding benchmark suite can be found in the `jax-learn/asv_benchmarks` directory.

 To use all features of asv, you will need either `conda` or `virtualenv`.
 For more details please check the `asv installation webpage